gocd/docs.go.cd/extension_points/index.md

 # Configuration repository Extension

 See [this](configrepo_extension.md) for details about the configuration repository extension point.
 You can see [JSON config plugin](https://github.com/tomzo/gocd-json-config-example) for reference.

+# Authorization Extension

+See [this](https://plugin-api.gocd.org/current/authorization/) for details about the authorization extension point.
+Go does not have a bundled plugin for authorization extension.
+You can see [LDAP Authentication plugin](https://github.com/gocd/gocd-ldap-authentication-plugin) for reference.

+# SCM Extension

+See [this](scm_extension.md) for details about the scm extension point.
+GoCD does not have a bundled plugin for scm extension.
+You can see [Github Pull Requests Builder](https://github.com/ashwanthkumar/gocd-build-github-pull-requests) for reference.

+# Elastic Agent Extension

+See [this](https://plugin-api.gocd.org/current/elastic-agents/) for details about the elastic agent extension point.
+GoCD does not have a bundled plugin for elastic agent extension.
+You can see [Docker elastic agents](https://github.com/gocd-contrib/docker-elastic-agents) for reference.

 # Note